BaPSF/bapsflib/docs/howtos/file_overview.inc.rst

-The :class:`~bapsflib.lapd._hdf.hdfoverview.hdfOverview` class provides a set of tools (see :numref:`f_overview_methods`) to report the results of the HDF5 file mapping by :class:`~bapsflib.lapd._hdf.hdfmapper.hdfMap`.
+The :class:`~bapsflib.lapd._hdf.hdfoverview.hdfOverview` class provides a set of tools (see :numref:`f_overview_methods`) to report the results of the HDF5 file mapping by :class:`~bapsflib._hdf.maps.hdfmap.hdfMap`.
 An instance of :class:`~bapsflib.lapd._hdf.hdfoverview.hdfOverview` is bound to :class:`~bapsflib.lapd.File` as the :attr:`~bapsflib.lapd.File.overview` attribute and will report